Here is a savory, creamy, and delicious pumpkin vegan risotto recipe that even meat eaters will love!

 But back to that in a minute.

 Use a shallow pan if you have one, which helps the rice to cook more evenly so parts of it don’t overcook before the rest is done.
-And if you’re pressed for time, canned pumpkin can be subbed for the roasted pumpkin.
+And if you’re pressed for time, canned pumpkin or sweet potato can be subbed for the roasted pumpkin.

 It’s also fantastic with butternut squash!